What's new for 2023

 Since first launching in 2018, New York State Paid Family Leave has provided critical benefits to improve the lives of tens of thousands of working New Yorkers and their families.
 After a successful four-year phase-in, New York State Paid Family Leave benefits remain at their target levels, while enhancements are ongoing!

 In 2023, the list of family members for whom eligible workers can take Paid Family Leave to care for will include siblings with a serious health condition.
 This includes biological siblings, adopted siblings, stepsiblings and half-siblings.
 These family members can live outside of New York State, and even outside of the country.
 Workers should check with their employer’s Paid Family Leave insurer to learn when sibling care goes into effect for their policy.
+For employees who work for self-insured employers, coverage begins January 1, 2023.

 Read on to learn how Paid Family Leave may be able to help you and your family in 2023.